 I love cocktail style receptions.
 It’s like having a dreamy house party.
 It reminds me of the parties you see in the movies of the 1950’s where people are eating and dancing and someone is playing the piano.
 When cigarettes and champagne saucers were stylish.
 Anyone else know what I’m talking about here?
 Think Breakfast and Tiffany’s and White Christmas.
 Also, the food is so fun for cocktail style events.
 Cartewheels brought their A-game with Shrimp and Grits and Chicken and Waffles stations- YUM.

 The neon light was kind of a last minute addition.
-We had the perfect spot for it at Sunset Ranch and with a great name like “Bacon” it was just so fun!
+We had the perfect spot for it at Camp Hideaway and with a great name like Bacon it was just so fun!

 Thanks to all of the vendors that helped Victoria’s dream come to life!

 Florals: Reiley & Rose

 Table Linen: La Tavola Linen